AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/view-data-dictionary.md

 1. Go to the Analysis Workspace project that contains the component that you want to view.

 1. Select the [!UICONTROL **Data Dictionary**] icon in the left rail of Analysis Workspace.
-(Alternate ways of accessing the Data Dictionary are described in "Access the Data Dictionary" in [Data Dictionary overview](/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md).)
+(Alternate ways of accessing the Data Dictionary are described in [Access the data dictionary](/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md#access-the-data-dictionary).)

    The Data Dictionary window displays.